Joserra13/smartHome/Android/README.md

 First unzip the file with the [app](./myIoTApp2.zip).
 Then start Android Studio and click on "Open an existing Android Studio project".
 Finally, navigate to the root directory of the project and click OK.

+Once you have the project inside Android Studio, go check this [post](https://realm.io/building-android-app/) in order to build the project into the Android emulator.

 ## How does the app look

 ![My Image](../Docs/img/androidApp0.jpg)